mlinnen/seneca-ha-nightlight/README.md

 npm install
 ```

-You will not be able to run this service unless you have the [seneca-zwave-homegenie](https://github.com/mlinnen/seneca-zwave-homegenie) plugin installed in the same directory.
-So make sure you install this dependent plugin from github before you attempt to run this plugin.

 Modify the nightlight.js to change the zwave and lifx devices you want to turn on and off when sunset and sunrise does occur.

 ## Example